ktoso/rx-wiki/Implementing-Your-Own-Operators.md

       @Override
       public void onNext(T item) {
-        /* this example performs some sort of simple transformation on each incoming item and then passes it along */ if(!s.isUnsubscribed()) {
+        /* this example performs some sort of operation on each incoming item and emits the results */ if(!s.isUnsubscribed()) {
           transformedItem = myOperatorTransformOperation(item);
           s.onNext(transformedItem);